mcfdez/mcfdez/README.md

 </h2>

 👋 Hello colleague!
-My name is Marc and I'm a 🚀 fullstack programmer with a solid experience in JavaScript-based technologies and a strong interest in the 🛠️ DevOps approach.
+My name is Marc and I'm a 🚀 fullstack developer with a solid experience in JavaScript-based technologies and a strong interest in the 🛠️ DevOps approach.
 I am passionate about working in teams and finding innovative solutions to technical challenges.
 I strongly believe in the importance of collaboration 🤝 and automation 🤖 to drive project success.

 Since the beginning of my career, I have embraced the philosophy that there is always room to grow.
 I am dedicated to constantly learning 📚 and improving my technical skills 💻 and understanding of development best practices.
 My goal is to contribute meaningfully to any project I am involved in and add value through my experience and enthusiasm. 🌟